 This guide simplifies wrapping up a successful board meeting by breaking it down into four easy steps plus helpful bonus tips when dealing with unfinished business.

-Most boards follow The Robert’s Rules motion for adjourning a meeting.
-It’s simple but to the point: “I declare the meeting adjourned.”
+Most boards follow The Robert’s Rules for adjourning a meeting.
+But some take shortcuts and the chair will just say: “I declare the meeting adjourned.”

 How do you know it’s the right time to adjourn?
 The clock and the agenda will tell you.
-You’ll either have covered all the topics on the agenda, or hit the end of the scheduled time for the meeting.
+You’ll have either completed all agenda topics or the clock will run out on the scheduled time for the meeting.
 Both should happen at the same time – for tips on that, read on.

-Just before closing the meeting, the chair may ask board members if there’s any more business to discuss.
-If directors raise a topic, the chair has the choice to discuss it immediately or state it will be added to the next meeting’s agenda.
+Before closing the meeting, the chair may ask board members if there’s any more business to discuss.
+What if there is unfinished business?
+If time runs out on a topic with more discussion still needed, or if directors raise a topic, the chair can choose to deviate from the agenda to discuss it immediately or state it will be added to the next meeting’s agenda.
 Then, the chair can declare the meeting adjourned.

-Here are 4 steps to guide productive board meetings and how to close a board meeting on schedule.
+Here are four steps to guide productive board meetings and how to close a board meeting on schedule.